Dionise9/ECE884Yolo-Modified/README.md

 This project is divided into two parts, a darknet configuration section and a python/tensorflow code section.

+## Introduction

+Autonomous Vehicles with Computer Vision are great examples of Cyber- Physical Systems which depend on time-sensitive data recorded from their surrounding environment, in which real-time object detection can be crucial for decision making.
+Effectively, our proposed project was to detect objects in nearby environments accurately without performance delays.
+With the addition of:
+Obtaining a smaller model which is capable enough to be used in embedded systems Detecting objects of different sizes and/or distances from AV There are many tradeoffs and factors which can affect Accuracy and Performance (FPS/Processing time).

 ## Python Tensorflow Implementation

 Running training from scratch: